The Sterile Cuckoo

 The Sterile Cuckoo (released in the UK as Pookie) is a 1969 American comedy-drama film by producer-director Alan J. Pakula that tells the story of an eccentric young couple whose relationship deepens despite their differences and inadequacies.
 It stars Liza Minnelli, Wendell Burton, and Tim McIntire.

 The film was adapted by Alvin Sargent from the 1965 novel by John Nichols, directed by Pakula in his directing debut, and was released by Paramount Pictures.

-The film received two Oscar nominations for the 42nd Academy Awards: Liza Minnelli for Best Actress in a Leading Role, and Fred Karlin & Dory Previn's song "Come Saturday Morning" (performed by the Sandpipers) for Best Original Song.
+The film received two Oscar nominations for the 42nd Academy Awards: Liza Minnelli for Best Actress in a Leading Role, and Fred Karlin and Dory Previn's song "Come Saturday Morning" (performed by the Sandpipers) for Best Original Song.

 Plot

-Mary Ann "Pookie" Adams is a quirky oddball who meets quiet, reserved Jerry Payne while waiting for a bus heading to their colleges; both are freshmen and their colleges are near each other.
-Jerry immediately sees that Pookie is different, even strange: she lies to a nun on the bus so the nun will switch seats with her.
+Mary Ann ("Pookie") Adams is a quirky oddball who meets quiet, reserved Jerry Payne while waiting for a bus heading to their colleges; both are first-year students and their colleges are near each other.
+Jerry notices that Pookie is different, unpredictable: she even lies to a nun on the bus so she can sit closer to him.

-As Jerry is beginning to settle into college life with his roommate, Charlie Schumacher, the aggressive Pookie arrives unannounced one Saturday morning.
-Pookie and Jerry spend much time together over the weekend, and soon begin to see each other regularly.

-Jerry falls in love with Pookie, but their different personalities start to pull them apart.
-After they have sex, Pookie tells Jerry she might be pregnant.
-When the pregnancy scare is over, Jerry wants to spend spring break alone to catch up on his studies.
-Pookie pleads to stay with him, and he relents.